-1. A selected reservist must be enlisted, reenlisted or extend an enlistment obligation in the selected reserve so that the reservist has/had an enlistment obligation to serve for a period of not less than 6 years, following the date of such action and this must be completed on or after July 1, 1985.

-- 2. Has completed the requirements of a secondary school diploma. - 3.
-Has completed IDAT.
+- 1. A selected reservist must be enlisted, reenlisted or extend an enlistment obligation in the selected reserve so that the reservist has/had an enlistment obligation to serve for a period of not less than 6 years, following the date of such action and this must be completed on or after July 1, 1985. - 2.
+Has completed secondary school diploma requirements. - 3.
+Has completed IDAT. - 4.
+Has enlisted, reenlisted or extended an enlistment.